ByeolBaram/sports_reference_table/README.md

-I first considered the project requirement and what I would need.
+I first considered the project requirements and what I would need.
 I considered various solutions.

 1. Placing the data into a database then using that to display the data.
 2. Using Python and pandas or dataframes to organize the data.